armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-0.md

 * General performance improvements.
 * Improved the resiliency of the Cloud Foundry provider by adding retries when a socket timeout occurs.
-* Armory Enterprise now supports configuration options related to timeouts.
+* Armory Continuous Deployment now supports configuration options related to timeouts.
 To use these timeouts, add the following snippet to `clouddriver-local`.yml (Halyard) or the `cloudfoundry` section of your SpinnakerService manifest (Operator):

    ```yaml
    cloudfoundry: